This post may contain affiliate links. Please read our disclosure policy.

 By: Lil' Luna

-This Swedish meatball recipe made from both pork and beef is smothered in a creamy gravy.
+Easy Swedish meatballs made from both pork and beef are smothered in a creamy gravy.
 It's the perfect dish for holiday entertaining!

 Prep: 10 minutes